matthewfeickert/draft-scipy-2024-proceedings-submission/paper/uncovering-higgs.md

 _`uproot` and `awkward` usage to load particle physics data into jagged arrays_

+Given the size of the data, the files used in a real analysis will usually be cached at a national level "analysis facility" where the analysis code will run.

 ### Cleaning and selecting data

 _If we start from PHYSLITE data one needs to apply some lepton quality criteria (e.g. ID, isolation, etc.).